Equivariant Spectral Flow and Equivariant $\eta$-invariants on Manifolds With Boundary: Equivariant winding number

 \end{definition}

-In analogy to \cite[Proposition 5.7]{kirk2000eta}, we have an equivariant analog of some properties of winding number. \begin{proposition} For $h \in H,$ $w_h$ satisfies the following properties. \begin{enumerate}[(a)] \item (Reversal) Let $\widetilde{f}(t)$ be the path $f(t)$ traversing in the opposite direction.
+In analogy to \cite[Proposition 5.7]{15}, we have an equivariant analog of some properties of winding numbers. \begin{proposition} For $h \in H,$ $w_h$ satisfies the following properties. \begin{enumerate}[(a)] \item (Reversal) Let $\widetilde{f}(t)$ be the path $f(t)$ traversing in the opposite direction.
 Then,

 \item (Homotopy invariance) Let $f(t),f'(t) \in \pi_1(\cU_F(\cH'))_H$ be such that $f(0)=f'(0).$ Then,

 \item (Path additivity) Let $f(t)=f_1(t) \ast f_2(t)$ be the concatenation of two paths.
 Then,

 \item If $f\equiv f(t)$ for all $t,$ then,